sy2002/ai-playground/analog/README.md

 This transformation gives us enough "resolution" (or in other words a sufficiently large `n` dimensional space) that allows us, to use [Linear Regression](https://en.wikipedia.org/wiki/Linear_regression) to find the `Value Function`.
-Obviously, we could not do this with a 4-dimensional linear function, as it would not be able to model the complex behaviour of the CartPole.
+We could not do this with a 4-dimensional linear function, as it would not be able to model the complexity of CartPole's Value Function.

 The next challenge is, that we are not having all input variables available to solve the Linear Regression in one step.
 Instead, Q-learning means stepwise